tarsonis125/mcp-crawl4ai-rag-ChromaDB-V1/README.md

 The server will start and listen on the configured host and port.

 ## Integration with MCP Clients

+The MCP server can still be integrated directly with MCP clients like Claude Desktop, Windsurf, etc., even when using the web UI setup.
+The server runs on port 8051 by default.

 ### SSE Configuration